How to sharpen a wood carving knife

 Tools to use

 First let's go over what tools to use.
-I prefer sandpaper, diamond laps and polishing compounds.
+I personally prefer sandpaper, diamond laps and polishing compounds.
 But lots of people swear by sharpening stones as well.

 Sandpaper works well for doing initial flattening of rounded bevels and removing metal to fix nicks and broken tips.
-Sandpaper can be taped or glued to dowels or boards to sharpen both curved and straight carving knives.
+Sandpaper can be taped to dowels or boards with rounded ends to sharpen both curved and straight carving knives.
 When using sandpaper only sharpen away from the edge or the blade will cut into the sandpaper and wreck it.
 If you are doing sharpening professional, a variable speed belt sander, ideally with water cooling can make sharpening a breeze.

 Polishing compounds such as green aka chrome oxide (fine, about equivalent to 2000 grit) and black aka emery (Course, about equivalent to 800 grit) are wax based and are very good for final sharpening.
 Diamond based polishing compounds can be had cheaply in assortments of 0.5 to 40 micron.
 Note that microns work in the opposite direction of grit, and 0.5 micron is equivalent to 60,000 grit while 40 micron is about 400 grit.

-Oil and water stones: Some claim stones are great, but they all require care to remain flat and generally need water or oil added to prevent clogging up, increasing mess and deceasing how often you sharpen your tools.
+Oil and water stones require care to remain flat and generally need water or oil added to prevent clogging up, increasing mess and setup/cleanup time and deceasing how often you sharpen your tools.
 You need a number of them to cover your range of grits needed and the price adds up fast!
 For curved wood carving knives you also need a number of rounded stones (aka slip stones).
 For these reasons I don't use them myself but many people swear by them.

 Techniques, tips and tricks

 Now for the sharpening, I recommend using a Sharpie brand marker and painting the bevel.
 Many other brands don't work on well metal, Sharpie is the best brand of marker I have found for this task.